akashj1900/Census-2011-SQL-Project/README.md

 # Census-2011-SQL-Project
-In this project ,I have worked with Indias census 2011 data about all states and have used beginner to Advanced SQL queries to analyse the data to get meaningful insights.

-# Analysis of the Indian Census 2011
+## Analysis of the Indian Census 2011

 In this project, we'll work with data from the https://www.census2011.co.in , a compendium of statistics about all the states in India as of 2011  .
 It contains demographic information like: